As we live longer lives, we should all be concerned with the greatest human asset—our mental capacity.

 But how does addiction manifest in the brain?
 Researchers at the Center for BrainHealth led by Dr. Francesca Filbey are hoping to reveal the interactions between genetic and environmental factors that lead to addiction.
 Dr. Filbey and her team are studying the effects of addiction across the lifespan with the hope of discovering predictors for individuals that might be at risk.

-Currently, Center for BrainHealth researchers are looking at brain responses to reward and punishment in non-using adolescents aged 12 to 17.
-The goal of studying responses in a younger, non-using population is to determine those who are most at risk for addiction later in life and develop strategies for earlier intervention to prevent addiction.
+Currently, the team is looking at brain responses to reward and punishment.
+The goal of responses in user and non-user populations is to determine those who are most at risk for addiction and develop strategies for earlier intervention to prevent addiction.